alexandercoulter/fastfrechet/paper.md

 Fréchet regression with variable selection is currently not implemented by any software package, available only through the Supplementary Material of
-@tucker_variable_2023 (hereafter `Tucker` materials).
+@tucker_variable_2023 (hereafter "`Tucker` materials").
 As discussed in
 @coulter_fast_2024, the implemented algorithm is prohibitively slow.
 Implementation of Fréchet regression in 2-Wasserstein space without variable selection is supported by the `Tucker` materials, and by two R packages: `WRI` and `frechet`.
 These packages face certain practical limitations.
-For instance, `WRI` requires Lebesgue-continuous distributions, and does not allow user-specified constraints for the distribution support. `frechet` offers more flexibility in user specifications, but its solver for Fréchet regression can be computationally slow and may not satisfy constraints with sufficient accuracy.
+For instance, `WRI` requires continuous distributions, and does not allow user-specified constraints for the distribution support. `frechet` offers more flexibility in user specifications, but its solver for Fréchet regression is slow and may not accurately satisfy constraints.

 <!--No software package currently supports variable selection for 2-Wasserstein
 Fréchet regression.
 Implementation of Fréchet regression in 2-Wasserstein space without variable selection is supported by two R packages: `WRI` and `frechet`.
 Aside from lack of variable selection functionality, these packages face certain practical limitations.
 For instance, `WRI` requires strictly increasing quantile function inputs and does not allow user-specified constraints for the distribution support. `frechet` offers more flexibility in user specifications but its solver for Fréchet regression can be computationally slow and may not satisfy constraints with sufficient accuracy.-->